chrischiedo/chrischiedo.github.io/_posts/2022-10-10-getting-started-with-rust.md

 If you'd like to interact with fellow Rustaceans within the wider Rust ecosystem, here are a few places to look at.
 Rust is known to have a very welcoming (and inclusive) community.

 - Rust [users forum](https://users.rust-lang.org/): An open forum for Rustaceans.
 You can ask for help or discuss any topic related to Rust.
-- Rust [Discord server](https://discord.gg/rust-lang): Get to chat and interact in real-time with other Rustaceans.
+- Rust [Discord server](https://discord.gg/rust-lang): Get to chat and interact in real time with other Rustaceans.
 Folks are pretty active (and responsive) on this server.
-- Rust [subreddit](https://www.reddit.com/r/rust/): Mighty be a bit noisy sometimes but it's a great place to learn about the latest news on Rust and its ecosystem.
+- Rust [subreddit](https://www.reddit.com/r/rust/): Another great place to learn about the latest news on Rust and its ecosystem.
-- [This Week in Rust](https://this-week-in-rust.org/) newsletter: Weekly Rust ecosystem updates delivered via email (I've personally learnt a lot from this newsletter)
+- [This Week in Rust](https://this-week-in-rust.org/) newsletter: Weekly Rust ecosystem updates delivered via email (I've personally learned a lot from this newsletter)
 - [Awesome Rust Mentors](https://rustbeginners.github.io/awesome-rust-mentors/): Ask for mentorship from more experienced Rustaceans.

 ## Conclusion